GitHubMilo/vpn_downloads/README.md

 * PUID: this is the Unix user ID of the system user the containers will run as
 * PGID: this is the Unix group ID of the system user the containers will run as
 * QBT_WEBUI_PORT: the port that the qBittorrent client will be accessed via
+* QBT_USER: your qBittorrent user (used for the port forwarding update)
+* QBT_PASS: your qBittorent password (used for the port forwarding update)
 * NETWORK_SUBNET: this should be the machine's local IP address, with a zero at the end rather than whatever is assigned

 # Running